×

 What is a typical expat home or apartment like in The Algarve?

 "Expat homes and apartments in The Algarve are typically modern and spacious, with plenty of natural light and stunning views of the surrounding countryside.
 Many properties come with private pools, terraces, and gardens, making them ideal for outdoor entertaining.
 Inside, the apartments and homes are typically decorated with a mix of traditional Portuguese and contemporary furnishings, creating a unique and inviting atmosphere.
-Many of the properties also come with air conditioning, modern appliances, and other amenities to make life more comfortable," remarked one expat living in The Algarve, Portugal.
+Many of the properties also come with air conditioning, modern appliances, and other amenities to make life more comfortable," said one expat in The Algarve.

 What is the average cost of housing in The Algarve?